Democrats: Trump should demand Senate vote on gun bill

 Few Republicans spoke out for action.
 One, Sen. Pat Toomey, R-Penn., who has tried to pass a background check bill since 2013, in the aftermath of the Sandy Hook school shooting, said, “It’s time for Congress to act.”

-Another, Sen. Lindsey Graham, R-S.C., who supports so-called “red flag” laws that allow family members to petition authorities to restrict a mentally ill person’s access to firearms, tweeted, “Time do more than pray.”
+Congress approved a modest measure strengthening the federal background check system for gun purchases last year and approved money to improve school safety in wake of a deadly assault at a Parkland, Florida high school and other shootings.

+The background measure, known as “Fix NICS,” provides funding for states to comply with the existing National Instant Criminal Background Check system and penalize federal agencies that don’t comply.

-Graham said Monday he has reached an agreement with Democratic Sen. Richard Blumenthal to create a federal grant program to help states adopt “red flag” protection order laws to intervene in situations where there is an imminent threat of violence.
+Sen. Lindsey Graham, R-S.C., said Monday he has reached an agreement with Democratic Sen. Richard Blumenthal to create a federal grant program to help states adopt “red flag” protection order laws making it easier to take guns away from people believed to be a danger to themselves or others.

 The grants would be given to law enforcement so they can hire and consult with mental health professionals to better determine which cases need to be acted upon, Graham said, adding that while the program allows for quick action, it requires judicial review.